yellowtree/geoip-detect/readme.txt

 = 5.1.0 =

-New Datasource: Fastah Web API, see https://aws.amazon.com/marketplace/pp/prodview-k5gjowexrefl2
+New Datasource: Fastah Web API (beta), see https://aws.amazon.com/marketplace/pp/prodview-k5gjowexrefl2

 AJAX mode:
 * NEW: The JS function `geoip_detect.set_override_with_merge` can modify the override record in one property, merging it with the currently saved property